globalconceptsmediallc-oss/gcm-operating-system-app/docs/START_HERE.md

 Its purpose is to transform publicly observable business information into consulting intelligence that helps Global Concepts Media:

-• Understand businesses before making recommendations.
+- Understand businesses before making recommendations.

-• Identify measurable opportunities.
+- Identify measurable opportunities.

-• Support better consulting conversations.
+- Support better consulting conversations.

-• Produce Growth Reviews.
+- Produce Growth Reviews.

-• Generate evidence-based proposals.
+- Generate evidence-based proposals.

-• Measure business improvement over time.
+- Measure business improvement over time.

-The objective is NOT to replace consulting.
+The objective is **not** to replace consulting.

 The objective is to make consultants significantly more prepared before every client conversation.